Jonah Lowe: Senior career

+Lowe left the Highlanders at the end of the 2026 Super Rugby Pacific season, having played 34 games for the franchise.

+On 23 July 2026, Toshiba Brave Lupus Tokyo announced the signing of Lowe ahead of the 2026–27 Japan Rugby League One season.
+He would join the club after one more season playing for the Magpies.

 International career

 In 2014, Lowe was named in the New Zealand Secondary Schools team that played matches against Australian Schools and Fiji Schools.

 Two years later, he was selected for the New Zealand Under-20 side that competed at the 2016 Oceania Rugby Under 20 Championship and 2016 World Rugby Under 20 Championship.

 In 2017, Lowe was part of the New Zealand Provincial Barbarians team that played the opening game of the 2017 British & Irish Lions tour to New Zealand.

 A year later, Lowe - who is of Ngāti Pikiao descent - was a member of the Māori All Blacks squad that toured the United States, Brazil and Chile.
 He made his Māori All Blacks debut on 3 November 2018 against the USA and scored a try in each of the three matches of the tour.